cscie114/assignment-5-cicd-jsanta-cruz/README.md

 - Install  **npm install netlify-cli --save-dev**
 - Login **npx netlify login** using your Netlify account
 - Link Netlify CLI to your project **npx netlify link** as an authorized app

+The Injury Report page uses a serverless function called `amerFootballAPI` to call the injured players from the NFL API.

 I hope that you enjoy this project! :football: